 Tasks on a Team Page: Pages are often the central meeting place for team projects.
 They can host conversations, files, tasks, and many other project assets.
 They are a great tool for keeping project details and action items together in one place.

-My Tasks: Here you can view tasks across multiple teams and create tasks for yourself that don't necessarily belong to any particular team.
-Toggle between tasks assigned to you, tasks you've created, tasks you've completed, and tasks assigned to others that you have access rights to see.
-To learn more about "My Tasks", please read this help article.
+Tasks In The Dock: Here you can view tasks across multiple teams and create tasks that don't belong to any particular team.
+You can also create and save customized reports about tasks anywhere in Samepage.
+To learn more about tasks in the Samepage dock, please read this help article.

-Hotkey Tip: If you're on a page, type the square brackets "" followed by a space and task name.
+Hotkey Tip: If you're on a page, type the parenthesis "()" followed by a space and task name.
 Then hit enter to quickly create the task.
 You can also @mention a fellow co-worker after the task name to automatically assign it to them.

 Cut, Copy, and Paste Tasks: On a page, tasks behave in similar ways to other content.
 They can be dragged to other locations, highlighted and copied or cut and pasted to other pages.
 This is also an easy way to duplicate tasks if necessary.

 To learn more about teamless tasks and task reports, please read this help article.